-Over three sessions, the network will provide delegates with an opportunity to reflect, discuss and share best practice with colleagues from other schools.
+Delegates will have the opportunity to reflect, discuss and share best practice with colleagues from other schools.

 Session 1 will focus on leadership and how to implement a rich and engaging Dance curriculum in school and will explore two key strands: Learning in dance - children engaged in the process of understanding dance as an art form in its own right, including different styles and techniques, choreography and how we experience dance as an audience.